Kate-Pol/Drawings_organizer_OCR-Project/README.md

 - Moving each drawing in specific folder
 - Program also culculating files, and creating summary excel sheet
 - Folders / dwg's title can add easy into the code
-- More specific reviewcan be done after adding additional draiwngs names
+- More specific review can be done after adding additional draiwngs names

 ### 2. Setting up your Git Repository
 ---